HarveyBates/kandle/README.md

 > Kandle will automatically change default text size of footprint names to 1 with a thickness of 0.15 (KiCAD defaults).

 ### Step 7
-Place on schematic in Eeschema.
-In the above example you would search for `operational_amplifier` and then select LM358.
+Place on your Eeschema schematic.
+In the above example, you would search for `operational_amplifier` and then select LM358.
 The symbol should already be linked to the footprint.

+All future symbols and footprints of type `operational_amplifier` will appear automatically so there is no need to repeat *Step 5* again!

 ## Help